mggarofalo/connectFour/README.md

 Game
   Keeps track of current turn.
-  Checks for a win or tie.
-If the game is over, returns tie (1) or win (2) to the player.
-Otherwise returns 0.
+X Checks for a win or tie.
+If the game is over, returns tie (-1) or win (player ID + 1) to the player.
+Otherwise returns 0 and the game continues.
   Calls player action (listener for human, decision method for AI).

 MoveLog
-  Model is an ArrayList<Object[]>.
-The array will contain a a date and time (java.util.Date), a player ID (0 or 1), and a BoardSquare<c, r>.
+X Model is an ArrayList of BoardMoves.
+BoardMoves contain a a date and time (java.util.Date), a player ID (0 or 1), and a BoardSquare<c, r>.

 BoardSquare
-X Model is two ints (c, r).
+X Model is two ints (r, c).
-X Methods to get column and row.
+X Methods to get row and column.

 Automated flow loop after board initialization and turn order decision:
 1) The game checks win conditions and displays the current board
-2) The board displays any applicable message
+2) The player controller displays any applicable message
 3) The player or AI generates a move and submits it to the board object
 4) The board object checks the validity of the move and rejects (GOTO 3) or accepts the move
 5) The board logs the move as coordinates + player + timestamp